aherbert/Omero_Screen/README.md

 current version 0.1.1

+Our lab uses this program for cell cycle analysis in high content screening format using data on our omero server.
-This is a beta version of the program; additional bug fixes and testing necessary Requires a connection to an active Omero server
+Additional bug fixes and testing necessary!
+Requires a connection to an active Omero server